LucJakobsen/Obsidian_CBS/GigaVault/CBS - Master/1st Semester/Applying Data Analytics in Digital Business/STATA Commands.md

 -   ``xtreg``: performs panel data regression analysis
 -   ``xtsum``: computes summary statistics for panel data
 -   ``xtline``: creates a line plot of panel data

+### Logical Operators in STATA
+1. 1.  "==" (equal to): This operator returns true if two values are equal.

+2.  "!=" (not equal to): This operator returns true if two values are not equal.

+3.  ">" (greater than): This operator returns true if the first value is greater than the second value.

+4.  ">=" (greater than or equal to): This operator returns true if the first value is greater than or equal to the second value.

+5.  "<" (less than): This operator returns true if the first value is less than the second value.

+6.  "<=" (less than or equal to): This operator returns true if the first value is less than or equal to the second value.

+7.  "&" (and): This operator returns true if both conditions are true.

+8.  "|" (or): This operator returns true if at least one of the conditions is true.

+9.  "!" (not): This operator reverses the logical result of a condition.

 For more just ask https://chat.openai.com/ ez